mylordkaz/cryptrack-server/README.md

 # cryptrack-server

-Backend of the cryptrack web app, refer to the cryptrack repository for more information.
+Backend of the cryptrack web app, refer to the cryptrack-client repository for more information.